AP Jules Audemars Chronometer 46mm Review

 When speed and precision are of the essence Audemars Piguet rolls out an extra high beat manual wind watch.
 Read our review of the Jules Audemars Chronometer 46mm with the AP escapement.

 This is a watch that is as wondrous on the outside as it is on the inside.
-It's a solid gold watch which carries the weight of a heavy metal.
+It's a solid gold watch that carries the weight of heavy metal.
 Although you can feel how solid it is on the wrist, it actually wears very comfortably.
 The case flank is slightly curved and the lugs slope down slightly on the sides.
 The watch comes with an alligator leather strap and unlike the Royal Oak, it has an articulated pin buckle.

 Jules Audemars Chronometer 46mm with AP Escapement Review

 The case is pretty large and thick.
 There are even those that would compare the proportions of the case to that of a hockey puck at 46mm in diameter by 12.7mm thick.
 It's solid gold so you can expect a gold watch this size to feel on the heavy side.
 To give you an depiction of the thickness see the image below.